Home

 A pronoun which is used to ask a question is known as interrogative pronoun.
 These are usually ‘5-Wh’ words which refer to some noun hidden behind question tag.

-{There is somebody who comes to knock your door.
+[In fact, there is somebody who comes to knock your door.
 He is standing on the other side of your door, he knocks and you ask who is there?
 The answer comes, “It’s Tom here.”
-It means that you placed Who as an interrogative pronoun in place of noun Tom standing outside.}
+It means that you placed Who as an interrogative pronoun in place of noun Tom standing outside.]

 No comments